 We love our users and we want them to create the best dashboards.
 That’s why we intend to provide you with tons of Google Analytics dashboard examples.
-This is the first of the series and it is about a dashboard intended for a hotel manager.
+We’ve put together a simple guide to help you build a reporting dashboard if you’re into the hotel business!

 First, the objectives.

-As always, before throwing up tons of random statistics, we need to know what to measure.
-And to do this, we need to know what the website’s objectives are.
-In the case of our hotel manager, business objectives could be:
+As always, before throwing up tons of random statistics, you need to know what to measure.
+And to do so, you need to know what the website’s objectives are.
+In the case of a hotel manager, business objectives could be:

 Second, the KPIs.